Els Vermeulen, PhD

 University of Pretoria, South Africa

-Originally from Antwerp, Belgium, I have been involved in marine mammal research since 2002.
+Originally from Belgium, I have been involved in marine mammal research since 2002.
 My main interest relates to the field of conservation biology and associated management.
 With the use of science, I aim to understand the causal factors affecting marine mammal conservation in order to establish or improve conservation management strategies.
 Over the years, my research expertise grew in the areas of population biology, ecology and ethology.

 Vermeulen, E. 2018.
 Temporal and behavioral variation in association patterns of bottlenose dolphins (Tursiops truncatus).
 Marine Mammal Science.
 DOI: 10.1111/mms.12481